 - Davison County, Mitchell, Ethan, and Mount Vernon all have been designated "Storm Ready" by the National Weather Service (few other communities in South Dakota have this designation). - National Building Code standards are enforced in Mitchell.
 The city currently uses the 2012 International Building Code standards, and will be upgrading to the 2021 standard soon.
 All new structures built in the city must be constructed with a minimum level of structural integrity to withstand high winds. - Each community in Davison County has an outdoor warning system.
 There are nine sirens in Mitchell and one each in Ethan and Mount Vernon.
-All of the sirens have battery backup systems, and all are tested monthly. - Designated emergency storm shelters are located in Mitchell (Davison County Courthouse), Ethan (Ethan Public School), and Mount Vernon (downtown gym).
+All of the sirens have a battery backup system, and all are tested monthly. - Designated emergency storm shelters are located in Mitchell (Davison County Courthouse), Ethan (Ethan Public School), and Mount Vernon (downtown gym), although none of the facilities is built to withstand tornado force winds.
 Each shelter is open anytime the siren in that community is sounding. - The National Weather Service has a NOAA weather radio transmitter located in Davison County.
 Davison County also utilizes a cable interrupt system as well as a tone-alert radio system for alert and warning activities. - Davison County participates actively in public awareness campaigns in conjunction with the South Dakota Office of Emergency Management and the National Weather Service, and sponsors local awareness activities. - As described above under the Winter Storm profile section, the Central Electric Cooperative maintains a list of priority projects in its work plan, and the Cooperative is a party to the South Dakota Electric Cooperatives Mutual Aid Plan.